f4rys/StreamlitDRV/README.md

 # StreamlitDRV

-Streamlit app for interactive dimensionality reduction and data visualization (t-SNE, UMAP, PaCMAP, TRIMAP).
+**StreamlitDRV** - **Streamlit Dimensionality Reduction Visualizer**.

+This project is an interactive application built with Streamlit to explore and visualize high-dimensional data by applying various dimensionality reduction techniques.